Browse Articles

 Advanced

-A transaction is a set of T-SQL statements that are executed together as a unit like as a single T-SQL statement.
-If all of these T-SQL statements executed successfully, then a transaction is committed and the changes made by T-SQL statements permanently saved to database.
-If any of these T-SQL statements within a transaction fail, then the complete transaction is cancelled/ rolled back.
+A transaction is a set of T-SQL statements that are executed together as a unit like a single T-SQL statement.
+If all of these T-SQL statements are executed successfully, then a transaction is committed and the changes made by T-SQL statements are permanently saved to the database.
+If any of these T-SQL statements within a transaction fail, then the complete transaction is canceled/ rolled back.

 Types of Transactions